Strength Training for Endurance Athletes

 • One session at most in the final week

 • Same day, after the key session.
-This consolidates stress and preserves your easy days for genuine recovery.
-Ride hard in the morning, lift in the afternoon.
+This consolidates training stress and keeps easy days genuinely easy.
+Ride or run hard in the morning, lift in the afternoon.

-• On an easy day, keeping loads moderate.
-If you cannot double up, place strength on a day with only easy aerobic work, and keep the lifting session to 30-40 minutes.
+• On an easy day at moderate loads.
+If doubling up is not feasible, place strength on a day with only easy aerobic work and keep the session to 30-40 minutes.

-• The day after a key session.
-This works if you have 48+ hours before your next hard effort.
+• The day after a key session, provided there are at least 48 hours before the next hard effort.

-When you log a strength session in 400WFTP, you are capturing the essentials: exercise, sets, reps, and load.
-The platform then calculates your training volume (sets x reps x weight) per muscle group, per session, and across your training blocks.
+Each strength session captures exercise, sets, reps, and load.
+The platform calculates training volume (sets x reps x weight) per muscle group, per session, and across training blocks.

-Because your lifting sessions feed into the same training load model as your rides and runs, you can monitor total stress across all modalities.
-This prevents the classic mistake of treating gym sessions as “invisible” load — they are not invisible, and your body certainly counts them.
-When your TSB dips deeper than expected, checking whether an aggressive leg session contributed to the drop can be the difference between smart training and unplanned fatigue.
+Lifting sessions feed into the same training load model as rides and runs, so total stress across all modalities is visible.
+Gym sessions are not invisible load.
+When Form dips more than expected, checking whether an aggressive leg session contributed can clarify whether the fatigue is planned or accidental.

-Endurance sports create predictable imbalances.
-Cycling hammers the quads while the hamstrings and glutes do comparatively little work.
-Running loads the calves and hip flexors while the lateral stabilizers of the hip go undertrained.
+Endurance sports create predictable muscular imbalances.
+Cycling loads the quads heavily while the hamstrings and glutes contribute comparatively little.
+Running stresses the calves and hip flexors while leaving the lateral hip stabilizers undertrained.
 Over thousands of repetitions, these imbalances become injury risks.

 ImbalanceCommon Injury RiskCorrective Exercises